 #5 There's a Routine in Your Child's Bathroom Habits

-Your child's success rate does not depend on them alone!
+Your child's success rate does not depend on them alone.
 A lot of it depends on you and your ability to anticipate when they are going to be most likely to use the potty.
 Waiting until your toddler has a normal BM schedule will help you to catch them at the right time!

 My daughter started hiding under the table at certain times of the day and I eventually realized she was going under there to make a poop.
-So when every time I saw her heading for the table I would divert her to the potty chair!
+So every time I saw her heading for the table I would divert her to the potty chair.
 She stopped pooping in her pants quickly after that!